This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 I wouldn’t worry too much about the construction of the garment as I firmly believe that if you have a well written pattern and instructions and if you’ve ever sew or crocheted a hat, mitts or cowl together then a garment will be just fine.

-Will you crochet the cardigan, sweater or pullover ?
+Cardigan, sweater or pullover ?

 So, the final thing to think about is which version you’ll make!
 The cardigan, sweater and pullover are equally easy to crochet as they use the same elements joined together, you’ll just need to make 2 front panels instead of 1 if you want to crochet a cardigan.